 When using par-cooked, instant or seasoned rice, check labels carefully – these may contain gluten in the seasoning.

 Polenta is another simple-to-use, gluten-free option.
-While it is similar in appearance to grits, polenta is made from a different kind of corn than grits, has a slightly coarser texture, and most significantly, this Italian fare is traditionally served very thick (often sliceable) with a savory topping.
+This Italian fare is traditionally served very thick (often sliceable) with a savory topping.
 Sometimes polenta is grilled or fried before serving.

 Polenta can also be purchased precooked and ready to be sliced, heated, and served.
 Be sure to check the labels on rolls of precooked polenta to make sure it says “gluten-free”.